joeymarcellino/robophd/Lab/README.md

 test_StabilisingFibre11052024: File for testing trained models

-timestamp_properties: File sorting timestamps of testing data to properties like goal power, model the training was started with, and algorithm
+timestamp_properties: File sorting timestamps of trained models data to properties like goal power, model the training was started with, and algorithm